Expert help from Employment contract solicitors

 Even if you are not an employee, you are likely to be a “worker” if you provide work personally.
 The importance of this distinction is that you would be entitled to the National Minimum Wage and other protection such as Working Time Regulations, Part-time Workers regulations and Whistleblowing legislation.

 The Working Time Regulations entitle workers to paid holiday.
 Rolled up holiday pay is now unlawful and your contract must distinguish basic salary from your holiday pay.
 The statutory minimum is 28 days for a full time worker.
 If this has not been paid we can claim back up to one year‘s holiday pay.

 Other important contractual issues for employees include employers imposing post termination restrictions in their contracts of employment.
 If these are too onerous and prevent you and other employees from working elsewhere, they will not be enforceable.
 You may wish to seek legal advice about whether they are fair to see if these can be removed or modified, prior to starting work with a new employer.

-We offer all our clients an initial discounted one hour at £150 plus vat.
-Contract advice is usually straightforward so we can provide a quote for all agreed work based on our initial discounted rate and our individual charging rate.
+Contract advice is usually straightforward so we can provide a quote for all agreed work either on a fixed fee bases or at our individual charging rate.
 These vary depending on the experience of each lawyer.

 Martin Searle Solicitors is the trading name of ms solicitors ltd, which is authorised and regulated by the Solicitors Regulation Authority, and is registered in England under company number 05067303.© 2023